tatortrechts/data.tatortrechts.de/Format.md

 # Format for Incidents of Right-wing Violence

 In Germany, there are multiple organizations that collect data on right-wing violence.
-But there is no common format and it's mostly just writting on a web page.
-So we constructed a format to work with
+But there is no common format and it's mostly semi-structed text on a web page.
+So we came up with a format to work with internally.

 ## An Entry of an Incident

 ```
 {
-    uri                 : string,
+    url                 : string,
     aggregator          : string,
     title               : string,
     description         : string,